NORTHWEST FOLKLIFE FAQ

 Northwest Folklife is a year-round arts and culture organization that produces the Northwest Folklife Festival, among other year-round programs.
 Northwest Folklife creates opportunities throughout the year for people to celebrate, share, and participate in the evolving cultural traditions of the Pacific Northwest.
 You can see a full list of our year-round programs here.

-The annual Northwest Folklife Festival is our signature event and is held every Memorial Day Weekend at Seattle Center.
+The annual Northwest Folklife Festival is our flagship event held every Memorial Day Weekend at Seattle Center.
 The Festival is produced by a small group of staff, over 150 Community Coordinators, and hundreds of volunteers.
 This event is made possible by the generous support of donors, Friends of Folklife, volunteers, sponsors, and partners.

-For over 50 years, Northwest Folklife has appreciated the long relationship with Seattle Center.
-In 2019, we renewed a five-year agreement between Seattle Center and Northwest Folklife.
-The agreement ensures both the presentation of the iconic Northwest Folklife Festival in the center of the city and Seattle Center as the home base for the organization through 2023.
-The combination of City support, voluntary donations from festival attendees, other donations and sponsorships obtained by Northwest Folklife, the work of hundreds of volunteers, and thousands of performers performing for free allow the annual Northwest Folklife Festival to be presented to the public without financial barrier.
+For over 50 years, Northwest Folklife has appreciated the long relationship with Seattle Center, ensuring both the presentation of the iconic Northwest Folklife Festival in the center of the city and Seattle Center as the home base for the organization through 2023.
+The combination of City support, voluntary donations from festival attendees, other donations and sponsorships obtained by Northwest Folklife, the work of hundreds of volunteers, and many of the performers performing for free, allow the annual Northwest Folklife Festival to be presented to the public without financial barrier.

 As you can imagine, producing our Festival is expensive!
 Tax-deductible donations help to pay for festival production costs, provide general operating funds to help keep the lights on and the copy machines running.
 They also help pay salaries for our 15 year-round staff members.
 Contributions also help us continue to showcase talented musicians, provide fun activities for children, offer community dance venues, and so much more.
 Make a Donation!

 The Festival depends on hundreds of dedicated volunteers.
-Over 700 volunteers contributed more 3,000 hours during the 2018 Festival!
+Hundreds of volunteers contribute thousands of hours during each Festival!
 It’s a fun, great way to meet new people and it gives you an opportunity to become part of what makes the Northwest Folklife Festival so special.

 NORTHWEST FOLKLIFE FESTIVAL FAQ